thibaut1998e/Parallel_spectral_unmixing_in_Julia/README.md

 Hyperspectral images are a type of data captured across many narrow and contiguous spectral bands.
 Instead of just collecting color information like standard RGB images, hyperspectral images record a full reflectance spectrum for each pixel, often spanning the visible and near-infrared wavelengths.
 This detailed spectral information allows us to detect and identify materials based on how they reflect light at different wavelengths.

 These images are commonly used in remote sensing applications such as environmental monitoring, precision agriculture, geology, and defense.
 However, due to the limited spatial resolution of hyperspectral sensors, a single pixel often contains a mixture of multiple materials.
 This phenomenon leads to the need for spectral unmixing.
+See bellow an example of hyperspectral image

 ### Spectral Unmixing